thijsrijkers/Codeship/README.md

 <br>

 <h2>Developing</h2>
-Here's how to install the dependencies and run the editor locally:
+Here's how to install the dependencies and run the app locally:

 <h3>Vue</h3>
 <pre>